apache/causeway-site/content/components/security/shiro/configuring-shiro.md

 The role `name` property encodes both the realm that provided the role, and the role identity itself.

-For example, in the quickstart/todo app, if logging in as `dick` with the following entries for `realm1`:
+For example, in the simpleapp, if logging in as `dick` with the following entries for `realm1`:

     dick = pass, user_role, analysis_role, self-install_role